calbasantana/rover-challenges-arena/README.md

 | **Exceeding Proficiency**: You have additionally and correctly completed the independent element of this challenge component.  | 40 | 100% |

 **Student Example**

+As of yet, there has not been a single team who has completed this challenge, though many have tried; unfortunately, there is no student example to show here.

 ## Challenge 7: Down the Canyon
 [IMAGE OF CHALLENGE FIELD]